I have a young dog that has been limping for several days. What can cause this?

 The following diseases are common causes of lameness in growing puppies:

-Osteochondritis dissecans (OD or OCD) ) or osteochondrosis (OC) is a defect on the smooth cartilage surface within one or more joints.
+Osteochondritis dissecans (OD or OCD) or osteochondrosis (OC) is a defect on the smooth cartilage surface within one or more joints.
 The term osteochondrosis refers to an abnormal development of the cartilage on the end of a bone in the joint, while osteochondritis dissecans refers to a separation of the diseased cartilage from the underlying bone.
 It most commonly affects the shoulder joint but the elbow, hip, or knee (stifle) may also be involved in young, rapidly growing large-breed dogs.
-In some cases, the defect is either a flap of cartilage or a crack in the cartilage on the end of the bone; if this occurs, the defect may heal with strict rest and restriction of activity for several weeks.
-In other case, a piece of cartilage breaks off and floats freely in the joint (sometimes called a "joint mouse").
+In some cases, the defect is a flap of cartilage or a crack in the cartilage on the end of the bone; if this occurs, the defect may heal with strict rest and restriction of activity for several weeks.
+In these cases, pain medication, cartilage-protecting drugs and nutraceuticals may also be prescribed.
+In other cases, a piece of cartilage breaks off and floats freely in the joint (sometimes called a "joint mouse").
 This causes pain, which varies from mild, intermittent limping to intense, constant pain.
 Surgery to remove the defective flap or "floating" piece of cartilage is the recommended treatment in these cases.
 For further information on this condition, see our handout "Osteochondritis Dissecans".

 Panosteitis is an inflammation on the surface of the long bones.
 This is also called "long bone pain" or "growing pains."
 This may occur in more than one bone at a time and may cause a "shifting" lameness that goes from one bone or leg to another.
 It is self-limiting but may recur until rapid growth is over.
 The pain may be relieved with several types of medication.
 This is perhaps the most common cause of "shifting-leg lameness" in young, fast-growing dogs.
 A common clinical sign is pain when the long bones are squeezed, along with inflammation, including intermittent heat above the affected site.
 For further information on this condition, see our handout "Panosteitis in Dogs".

-Hypertrophic Osteodystrophy (HOD) is inflammation in the growth plates of the long bones.
+Hypertrophic osteodystrophy (HOD) is inflammation in the growth plates of the long bones.
 It usually causes swelling and pain in the joints, which may lead to fever and loss of appetite.
 It is self-limiting in most dogs with no permanent damage.
-However, some dogs may suffer permanent damage to the growth plates resulting in deformed legs.
-Treatment is with medication to relieve the pain and suppress the inflammation
+However, some dogs may suffer permanent damage to the growth plates, resulting in deformed legs.
+Treatment is with medication to relieve the pain and suppress the inflammation.
+These medications may include non-steroidal anti-inflammatories (NSAIDs) or corticosteroids (prednisone).

-Elbow Dysplasia is an abnormal growth or development in the elbow joint.
+Elbow dysplasia refers to abnormal growth or development of the elbow joint.
 The elbow joint is made up of 3 bones, the radius, the ulna, and the humerus.

-Dogs with severe hip dysplasia have great difficulty going from a lying to a standing position and are in pain when they walk, while dogs with mild hip dysplasia may show no signs of lameness.
+Dogs with severe hip dysplasia have great difficulty going from a lying to a standing position and are in pain when they walk.
+In contrast, dogs with mild hip dysplasia may show no signs of lameness.
 However, as the dog ages, they generally develop secondary arthritis with associated pain and reduced mobility.
 There are several choices of treatment depending on the severity of hip dysplasia.
-Some dogs can be treated with medication while others will require surgery.
-For further information, see the handout "Hip Dysplasia".
+Some dogs can be treated with medication, while others will require surgery.
+For further information, see the handout "Hip Dysplasia in Dogs".